GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab17-A/README_with_scripts.md

 ```
 After a while the script will test ssh connection as root and dbagigashare mount point.
 <br />
-NOTE: The Pivot should not have a /dbagiashare mount, in this case a the expected result is 'does not exist'.
+NOTE: The Pivot should not have a /dbagiashare mount, in this case a the expected result is 'does NOT exist'.

 ```
 Testing SSH connection between Pivot and other hosts...